Village Yoga Team

 building.
 You will usually find yourself flowing to music in my classes!
 My class is accessible to beginners and more seasoned yoga practitioners alike.
 Come prepared to breathe, dig deep, and open your heart.

-Chelsea is a Seasonal Plant Based Chef and Yoga teacher who relocated to Santa Cruz from Ventura, California.
-Chelsea lives and breathes the philosophy of yoga, community, seasonal living, and the state of harmony that flow brings into her life.
-Yoga to her isn't just a physical practice but more of a deep exploration of the self; a way back home to our authentic primal state of being that includes community, strength, courage, mindfulness, acceptance, and connection to the elements that nature provides.
+Chelsea is a Private Chef and Yoga teacher who relocated to Santa Cruz from Ventura, California.
+Chelsea lives and breathes the philosophy of yoga, community, seasonal living, ritual, and the state of harmony that flow brings into her life.
+Yoga to her isn't just a physical practice but more of a deep exploration of the self; a way back home to our authentic primal state of being that includes community, strength, devotion, mindfulness, acceptance, play, and connection to the elements that nature provides.

 Amanda Payne is a trained dancer, visual artist and burlesque performer based in Santa Cruz, CA. She is so excited to add YogaBARRE to her resume.
 Having been a student at Village Yoga since 2008, she is over the moon to join the incredible instructors here!